 We cannot expedite the process with the court, but we will do everything we can to get your case filed as soon as possible.

 If, however,you would like to speed up the process, then we suggest that you go to the court and get your case documents.
 The court is reluctant to release juvenile court records to someone other than the juvenile and it takes longer to have them released to our office versus the juvenile in the case.

-The judge will sign a court order stating that your record is sealed.
-The court clerk then mails that order to our law firm, and we will email or mail the order to you.
-Additionally, the criminal databases (for instance, the CA Department of Justice will also be notified and will update your criminal history to reflect the sealing.
+The judge will sign a court order providing that your record is sealed.
+The court will then mail that order to our office, and we will email or mail the order to you.
+The CA Department of Justice will also be notified and will update your criminal history to reflect the sealing.

-We are unable to offer a money-back guarantee for a juvenile record sealing and also offer our services at such a low price at the same time, because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.
+We are unable to offer a money-back guarantee for a juvenile record sealing and also offer the service at such a low price at the same time, because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.